asyncapi/modelina/docs/inputs/interpretation_of_JSON_Schema.md

 - [not](#interpreting-not-schemas)

 ## Interpreting not schemas
-`not` schemas infer the form for which the model should not take by recursively interpret the `not` schema.
-It removes certain model properties when encountered.
+Encountering an odd level of `not` schemas infer the form for which the model should not take and an even level of `not` schemas once again infer the form.

-Currently, the following `not` model properties are interpreted:
+Currently, the following `not` schema properties are negated when encountered:
 - `type`
 - `enum`